raokrutarth/manufacturing-os/CONTRIBUTE.md

 ## Github Workflow

 - Create branch for your feature/bug.
-- Create a PR.
+- Create a PR with all your commits on that branch.
+- Link any relevant GitHub issues with your PR.
-- get 1+ approvals.
+- Get 1+ approvals through code review.
 - Squash & Merge.